 Plans are to update and modify the North Carolina crash report form in the future when funding is available to revise the form and associated databases and IT systems.
 When this is initiated, effort will be made to increase compliance on the crash report form and in the data dictionaries.
 The goal would be to adopt the MMUCC elements and attribute recommendations as much as possible and document the reasoning for any deviations from MMUCC.
 The current 67% compliance on the crash report form demonstrates this intent.

-A summary of NC's MMUCC compliance can be found in the table below.
+A recent summary of NC's MMUCC compliance from NHTSA is displayed in the table below.
+Contact UNC HSRC for a complete copy of the noted summary document.